openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

 ``agent-update``
   Updates the admin status and description for a specified agent.

+``auto-allocated-topology-delete``
+  Delete the auto-allocated topology of a given tenant.

 ``auto-allocated-topology-show``
   Show the auto-allocated topology of a given tenant.